Skip to main content

 (b) Will follow the rules set forth in policy 42.550.

-Users who intend to sponsor events on the Athens campus that are expected to draw two hundred or more people are encouraged to review policy 01.030 and to contact the university's major events committee to facilitate the event.
-"Major Events" typically include concerts, charity races, and other produced events.
+Users who intend to sponsor events on the Athens campus that are expected to utilize several university resources (e.g., parking and transportation services, facilities, event services, etc.) and/or draw two hundred or more people should review policy 01.030 and contact the university's major events committee to facilitate the event.
+"Major Events" typically include, without limitation, concerts, charity races, and other produced events, but not spontaneous protests.
+Users who intend to sponsor such events on the regional campuses should contact the appropriate regional campus deans office.

 (C) Reserveable outdoor spaces

-Several outdoor spaces are available for advance reservation through event services.
-To reserve a space and make a reservation, contact event services at least twenty-four hours in advance of the planned event.
+Several outdoor spaces are available for advance reservation through event services, or if on a regional campus, through the regional campus dean's office.
+To reserve a space and make a reservation, contact event services or the appropriate regional campus dean's office.
 Other event services reservation requirements and fees may apply.

 (D) Exceptions

-In extraordinary circumstances, the executive director of event services, in consultation with the vice president for student affairs and affected departments may grant exceptions to any provisions of this policy.
-Decisions to grant or deny exceptions may not be based on the expressive content, message or viewpoints of the proposed activity.
+In extraordinary circumstances, the university may grant one-time exceptions to any provisions of this policy in accordance with policy 01.003 (exceptions to or restrictions of university policies).
+Decisions to grant or deny exceptions may not be based on the expressive content or viewpoint of the proposed activity.

 (E) University's official use of spaces